Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 They do this every time.

-They wait till the very end, and they try to pass all this pork through so they can, you know, it's just the same thing.
+They wait until the very end and they try to pass all this pork, all this pork through so they can, you know.

-All right, so Duke, Plan A, which was that 1 ,500 -plus page bill negotiated by Speaker Johnson with Democrats over two weeks.
+All right, so Duke, plan A, which was that 1,500-plus-page bill negotiated by Speaker Johnson with Democrats over two weeks.

-Your thoughts on that plan, the first iteration of a year -end spending deal.
+Your thoughts on that plan, the first iteration of a year-end spending deal.

 What did you think of it?